Legendary DJ Tom Perryman Dies

-It was just a few months ago family, friends, and fans helped celebrate Perryman's 90th birthday and his 70-year career in radio that earned him numerous awards including the National Country Music Disc Jockey Hall of Fame, Texas Country Music Hall of Fame, Texas Western Swing Hall of Fame, and many others.
+It was just a few months ago family, friends, and fans helped celebrate Perryman's 90th birthday and his 70-year career in radio that earned him numerous awards including the National Country Music Disc Jockey Hall of Fame, Texas Country Music Hall of Fame, Texas Western Swing Hall of Fame, Texas Association of Broadcasters Pioneer Award, and many others.

 Through his recent years as a DJ with KKUS 104.1 The Ranch, he helped his fans get to know favorite country songsters from his personal relationships with legends including Patsy Cline, Jim Reeves, Elvis Presley, Ray Price, Hank Williams, Faron Young, Slim Whitman, Bob Wills, Willie Nelson, Loretta Lynn, Tex Ritter, and many others that he helped become country music stars.

 Ray Price and Perryman kept in touch until Price passed away in 2013.
 A few years earlier, Price wrote the foreword in Perryman's biography, Keepin' It Country, by County Line Magazine's P.A.
 Geddie.

 "Tom Perryman and I both dropped our cotton sacks when we were kids growing up in Texas and ran as fast as we could for something else," Price said.
 "We both got started in country music about the same time in the late 1940s.
 I met Tom back in those early days in East Texas but it wasn’t until he came to Nashville in 1956, right about the time my first big hit, Crazy Arms, shot to No. 1, that I really got to know him.
 He was making things happen in the radio industry with a commitment to country music.
 He stood out.
 It made me feel good to know Tom was there.
 He was from down home.
 I knew him.